 You need to be able to see it for yourself because chances are, your customers and followers already do too.
 They already know.
 And that’s why they’re engaging on Instagram (or not).

 Among all social media platforms, Instagram still generates the highest user engagement for brands.
 It is fertile for building deep relationships with your customers and generating sales.

-The five strategies I shared in the article are proven to increase your engagement.
+The twelve strategies I shared in the article are proven to increase your engagement and help you gain followers.
 I would like to wrap up with this brilliant infographic by Made Freshly that summarizes a perfect Instagram post.

-Are there any other strategies you’ve used to grow your Instagram following?
+Are there any other strategies you’ve used to get a higher Instagram follower numbers?